Amplitude Pricing 2026: Free, $49/mo (Plus), Growth Custom — Full Plan Breakdown

 That’s also why I tell teams to compare analytics spend against adjacent tools and workflows, not in isolation.
 If you’re evaluating session replay economics, this FullStory pricing breakdown is a useful companion.
 If you’re revisiting your own pricing page performance, these pricing page conversion mistakes are usually more damaging than your analytics bill.
 And if the bigger issue is building the wrong thing, market research for product development is the smarter place to start.

 The practical takeaway: budget for Amplitude based on event growth and org complexity, not your current headcount.
-If you’re still small, use Starter aggressively.
-If you’re scaling, assume the real conversation is custom pricing and make sure the tool is attached to decisions that change revenue, retention, or product direction.
+If you’re still small, use Starter aggressively up to 10K MTUs and 2M events/month.
+If you’re scaling, assume the real conversation starts at $49/month Plus and may move into custom Growth or Enterprise pricing once volume, experimentation, governance, or support needs expand.

 Get faster & more confident user insights